Culinary Management, Associate of Applied Science

 • Obtain ServSafe Certification.

-• Demonstrate food preparation for the following cooking methods - saute, broil, grill, braise, deep and stir fry, and poach.
+• Demonstrate food preparation for the following cooking methods - sauté, broil, grill, braise, deep and stir fry, and poach.

-• Understand basic principles of baking through formulas and measurement, mixing and gluten development and the baking process.
+• Understand basic principles of baking through formulas and measurement, mixing and gluten development, and the baking process.

 • Prepare a variety of pastry products.